 Belt and Road Projects Direct Chinese Investment to All Corners of the Globe.
 What Are the Local Impacts?
 Monkey Cage, September 11, 2018, with Richard Bluhm, Axel Dreher, Andreas Fuchs, Bradley Parks and Michael Tierney. ⧉

 Delegated Diplomacy: Why China Uses the Military for Face-to-Face Exchanges.
 Under review, with Tyler Jost. ⧉

 Aid, China and Growth: Evidence from a New Global Development Finance Dataset.
 Under review, with Bradley C. Parks, Michael J. Tierney, Axel Dreher and Andreas Fuchs. ⧉

 Foreign Aid and the Status Quo: Evidence from Pre-Marshall Plan Aid.
 Under review, with Daniel Markovits and Dustin H. Tingley. ⧉

 China's Foreign Aid Beyond the Headlines.
 Fairbank Center Blog, February 13, 2018. ⧉

 Apples and Dragon Fruits: The Determinants of Aid and Other Forms of State Financing from China to Africa.
 International Studies Quarterly 62.1(2018): 182-194, with Axel Dreher, Andreas Fuchs, Bradley C. Parks and Michael J. Tierney. ⧉

 Tracking Under-Reported Financial Flows: China’s Development Finance and the Aid-Conflict Nexus Revisited.
-With Bradley C. Parks, Michael J. Tierney, Axel Dreher and Andreas Fuchs.
-Journal of Conflict Resolution (forthcoming).
+Journal of Conflict Resolution 61.5 (2017): 935-963, with Axel Dreher, Andreas Fuchs, Bradley C. Parks and Michael J. Tierney (lead article). ⧉